quira-org/README-Template/README.md

 ###  💽 Set up
-- Steps on how to install this project, to use it.
+- Steps on how to install this project and how to use it.
 - Be very detailed here, For example, if you have tools which run on different operating systems, write installation steps for all of them.

 ```
-$ add installations steps if you have to.
+$ add installation steps if you have to.
 ```

 ###  :package: Commands